 - VBA-Excel: Format the Existing Table in a Word document

 - VBA-Excel - Merger - Merge or Combine Many Word Documents Into One

-- VBA-Excel: Add Table and fill data to the Word document
+- VBA-Excel: Change Font, Color, Weight of Table Data in the Word document